-Insureon’s licensed agents typically recommend a business owner’s policy over a standalone general liability policy.
+Insureon’s licensed agents recommend a business owner’s policy (BOP) over a standalone general liability policy.
 A BOP combines general liability insurance with commercial property insurance to protect your cameras and other gear, and costs less than purchasing each policy separately.

-Among photographers and videographers that purchase general liability with Insureon, 56% pay less than $300 per year and 37% pay between $300 and $600 per year.
+Among photographers and videographers who purchase general liability insurance with Insureon, 56% pay less than $300 per year and 37% pay between $300 and $600 per year.

 Policy limits determine how much your insurer will pay on covered claims.
-A per-occurrence limit is the maximum your insurer will pay for a single incident, while an aggregate limit is the maximum your insurer will pay on any claims during your policy period, typically one year.
+The per-occurrence limit is the maximum your insurer will pay for a single incident, while the aggregate limit is the maximum your insurer will pay on any claims during your policy period, typically one year.

 Most photo and video businesses (96%) choose general liability policies with a $1 million per-occurrence limit and a $2 million aggregate limit.
 As your small business grows, you may need to expand your policy limits.

-This policy, also known as errors and omissions insurance, covers legal costs for professional mistakes.
-It protects you if a client sues you for failing to finish editing a commercial on time, or losing a memory card of graduation ceremony images.
+This policy, also known as errors and omissions insurance (E&O), covers legal costs for professional mistakes.
+It protects you if a client sues you for failing to finish editing a commercial on time, or losing a memory card of wedding photos.

 Most photo and video businesses (58%) choose professional liability policies with a $1 million per-occurrence limit and a $1 million aggregate limit.

-Photo and video businesses pay a median premium of about $55 per month for workers’ compensation insurance, or $660 per year.
+Photo and video businesses pay a median premium of about $55 per month for workers’ compensation insurance, or $662 per year.
 Policy cost is determined by the number of employees and their occupational risk, among other factors.